 (Anyone) Dr. Robinson, Founder of The HBCU Career Center, is Certified to administer the MBTI assessment which is used by millions of people worldwide yearly.
-According to the creators of the instrument, “development can be achieved at any age by anyone who cares to understand his or her own gifts and the appropriate use of those gifts.”
+The MBTI is available through many college career centers.
+According to the creators of the MBTI, “development can be achieved at any age by anyone who cares to understand his or her own gifts and the appropriate use of those gifts.”
 (Source is Isabel Briggs Myers, Founder of the MBTI via MyersBriggs.org)

 My Next Move